lucidrains/diffusion-policy/README.md

 What seemed to have happened is that a research group at Columbia adapted the popular SOTA text-to-image models (complete with denoising diffusion with cross attention conditioning) to policy generation (predicting robot actions conditioned on observations).
 Toyota research then validated this at a certain scale for imitation learning with real world robotic demonstrations.
 It is hard to know how much of a breakthrough this is given corporate press is prone to exaggerations, but let me try to get a clean implementation out, just in the case that it is.

 The great thing is, if this really works, all the advances being made in text-to-image space can translate to robotics.
-Yes, this includes stuff like dreambooth and <a href="https://github.com/lucidrains/perfusion-pytorch">perfusion</a>.
+Yes, this includes stuff like dreambooth.

 <a href="https://discord.gg/q3XM7RWd">Temporary Discord for discussing what to implement</a>